stefigubbels/stefigubbels/README.md

 # Hi there 👋 I'm Stefi

 - 🔭 Account Manager at GitHub
-- 💡 Here to help you get the most out of GitHub's incredible features.
+- 💡 Here to help you get the most out of GitHub's incredible features
-- 🚀 Boosting your projects and making your coding life smoother.
+- 🚀 Boosting your projects and making your coding life smoother
-- 📍 Based in San Francisco.
+- 📍 Based in San Francisco

 ## 📫 How to Reach Me